ankurbit1997/intellect-submission/README.md

   #Features
+   - This submission is present in /2 URL endpoint. e.g localhost:3000/2
    - user can Change date and see available time slots
    - user can pick time slots for a date
    - user can pick multiple slots for single day at once, not necessarily consecutive slots